NAEP-AS-Challenge/reading-prediction/readme.md

 -   A technical report that provides model interpretability as previously described.

--   Predicted scores (CSV format) from the test data responses.
+-   Predicted scores (CSV format) from the test data responses (see below for data format).

 -   A pricing sheet that includes all costs related to the production implementation of automated scoring: model training, item scoring,